 INVESTOR ALERT - Ascena Retail Group, Inc. (ASNA) - Bronstein, Gewirtz & Grossman, LLC Announces Class Action and Lead Plaintiff Deadline: August 6, 2019

-/EIN News/ -- NEW YORK, June 21, 2019 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Ascena Retail Group, Inc. (“Ascena” or the “Company”) (NASDAQ: ASNA) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Ascena securities between September 16, 2015 through June 8, 2017, both dates inclusive.
+NEW YORK, June 27, 2019 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Ascena Retail Group, Inc. (“Ascena” or the “Company”) (NASDAQ: ASNA) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Ascena securities between September 16, 2015 through June 8, 2017, both dates inclusive.
 Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/asna.

 The lawsuit alleges that throughout the Class Period, defendants made false and/or misleading statements and/or failed to disclose that: (1) Ascena’s acquisition of ANN, Inc., the parent company of Ann Taylor and LOFT, was a complete disaster for the Company as ANN’s operations were in far worse condition than had been represented to the public; (2) to mask the true condition of ANN, defendants improperly delayed recognizing an impairment charge to the value of ANN’s goodwill and, as a result, Ascena’s reported income and assets were materially overstated and the Company’s financial results were not prepared in conformity with GAAP; (3) many of the brands acquired in the ANN acquisition were in steep decline and were also materially overvalued on Ascena’s Class Period financial statement; and (4) as a result, defendants’ positive statements about Ascena’s business, operations, and prospects were materially misleading and/or lacked a reasonable basis.